 - 1 Insert the media into the card slot until it stops.
-The in-use light (A) on the card reader lights, and the PC automatically detects the media. - 2 The PC opens a window so you can use the media contents.
-You can copy files from or to the media. - 3 When you are finished, right-click the drive icon, select Eject, check that the in-use light is on but not blinking, and then remove the media.
-A steady light indicates that the PC is not reading or writing the media.
+The activity light (A) on the memory card reader lights, and the PC automatically detects the media. - 2 The PC opens a window so you can use the media contents.
+You can copy files from or to the media. - 3 When you are finished, right-click the drive icon, select Eject, check that the activity light is on but not blinking, and then remove the media.
+A steady activity light indicates that the PC is not reading or writing the media.

-WARNING: Do not try to remove media when the In-use light is blinking.
-Doing so may cause loss of data.
+WARNING: Do not try to remove media when the activity light is blinking; doing so may cause loss of data.